martinvonk/SPEI/paper/paper.md

 ---

 # Summary
 SPEI is a simple Python package to calculate drought indices for time series.
-This package uses popular Python packages such as Pandas and Scipy to make it easy and versatile for the user to calculate the drought indices.
-Matplotlib is used for the visualization of th drought indices.
+This package uses popular Python packages such as Pandas \cite{pandas_paper_2010} and Scipy \cite{scipy_paper_2020} to make it easy and versatile for the user to calculate the drought indices.
+Matplotlib \cite{matplotlib_paper_2007} used for the visualization of th drought indices.

 # Statement of need